DamoM73/turtle_vid_tute/lesson_3.md

     my_ttl.left(120)
 ```

-What values did we change, and what do they represent?
+What values did we change?
+What do those numbers represent?

-- 4 - # sides
+- `4` &rarr; `3` representing the number sides

-- 200 - length
+- `100` &rarr; `200` representing the length of the sides

-- 90 - degrees
+- `90` &rarr; `120` representing the degrees the Turtle has to turn

-These are magic numbers
+If I wanted to make a hexagon, or any other shape, you would need to change these values each time.

-> A 'magic number' is a literal value that appears in a program.
+In programming these are called *magic numbers*.
+A *magic number* is a literal value that appears in a program.
+Magic numbers are not good.
+If someone else was to look at my code, they would have to work out what the `3`, `200` and `120` meant.
+Additionally, if my program drew 1000 squares, and I wanted to change them all to triangles, I would have to make 3000 edits.

-Remove the magic numbers from the code, by giving them labels.
-These labels are called variables.
+To write better code we remove the magic numbers by giving them labels.
+These labels are called variables.Below is the triangle code.

 ```python
 import turtle